Innovation in Peace Building

 Human-generated conflict spreads across international and domestic arenas with scholarly inquiry engaging these dilemmas, in part, through the analysis of politics, economics, education, history, and socio-cultural dynamics.
 Additionally, these dynamics are explored by peace researchers to determine causal factors that restrain or control conflict.
 Peace and conflict resolution practitioners employ various methodologies to assess and alleviate conflict-producing factors such as poverty, resource access, dehumanization processes, etc. Both scholars and practitioners gain valuable insights through their research, practice, and engagement but those insights often remain partitioned rather than shared.
 A more thorough familiarity with conflict dynamics as explored through scholarly research could significantly assist work conducted by NGOs, charities, and other organizations.
 Additionally, learning of considerations and constraints experienced by practitioners and other organizations' work could add depth and insight to scholarly endeavors.

-The 2017 Praxis Conference issues a call for paper and/or poster proposals that focus on aspects of scholarship, practice, and theory, relating to the intersection of youth, conflict, and peace.
-We welcome papers that explore all aspects of youth in relation to conflict and peace, both domestic and international, from scholarly, practitioner, and organizational perspectives.
+The 2018 Praxis Conference issues a call for paper and/or poster proposals that focus on aspects of scholarship, practice, and theory, relating to the innovations in peace building thought, study, and practice.
+We welcome papers that explore all aspects of innovation in conflict analysis and peace, both domestic and international, from scholarly, practitioner, and organizational perspectives.

 Cross-cutting or integrating proposals linking different constituencies, fields of engagement, or levels of analysis are particularly welcome.
 The following themes are representative of what might be addressed:

 Formal and non-formal engagement, micro-finance, foreign investment, and cross-border economic interests.
 In what ways do the economy and finance lead to both conflict and conflict resolution, sustainable peace-building, and community growth?